Wholteza/october-rating/README.md

 Tested out using firebase for this one:

-- Authentication: Anonoymous, you add beers in the firebase console firestore editor.
+- Authentication: Anonymous, you add beers in the firebase console firestore editor.
 - Access control: Firestore rules make sure users can only send in new ratings.
 - Storage: Firestore